RutledgeGroupMIT/UEF/README.md

 ## Usage

-The package defines `fix nvt/uef` and `fix npt/uef` for constant volume and stress-controlled simulations, `compute pressure/uef` and `compute temp/uef` to compute the pressure and kinetic energy tensors, and `dump cfg/uef` for outputting preoperly oriented atomic coordinates.
+The package defines `fix nvt/uef` and `fix npt/uef` for constant volume and stress-controlled simulations, `compute pressure/uef` and `compute temp/uef` to compute the pressure and kinetic energy tensors, and `dump cfg/uef` for outputting properly oriented atomic coordinates.

+***

 ### fix nvt/uef
+#### Syntax
 * `fix ID all nvt/uef temp Tstart Tstop Tdamp erate eps_x eps_y keyword values ...`
  * ID = name for the fix
  * Tstart,Tstop = external temperature at start/end of run
  * Tdamp = temperature damping parameter (time units)
  * eps_x = strain rate in x dimension 1/(time units)
-  * eps_y = strain rate in y dimension 1/(time units)<br><br>
+ * eps_y = strain rate in y dimension 1/(time units)<br><br>Additional keywords:
-Additional keywords:

  * strain = initial level of strain (default="0 0").
 Use of this keyword is not recommended, but may be recessary when resuming a run with data file.
 This keyword is not needed when restart files are used.<br>
-  * The following additional keywords from [`fix nvt`](http://lammps.sandia.gov/doc/fix_nh.html) can be used with this fix: tchain, tloop, drag<br><br>
+ * The following additional keywords from [`fix nvt`](http://lammps.sandia.gov/doc/fix_nh.html) can be used with this fix: tchain, tloop, drag

-Examples:
+#### Examples
  * Uniaxial flow<br>`fix f1 all nvt/uef temp 400 400 100 erate 0.00001 -0.000005`
  * Biaxial flow<br>`fix f2 all nvt/uef temp 400 400 100 erate 0.000005 0.000005`

 #### Usage notes
+Due to requirements of the boundary conditions, when the strain keyword is unset, or set to zero, the initial simulation box must be cubic and have style triclinic.
+If the box is initially of type ortho, use the command `change box all triclinic` before invoking the fix.

+This fix integrates the SLLOD equations of motion, which lead to an instability in the center of mass velocity under extension.
+A [`fix momentum`](http://lammps.sandia.gov/doc/fix_momentum.html) should be used to regularly reset the linear momentum.
+Additionally, this fix stores the peculiar velocity of each atom, defined as the velocity relative to the streaming velocity.
+This is in contrast to the LAMMPS [`fix nvt/sllod`](http://lammps.sandia.gov/doc/fix_nvt_sllod.html?highlight=sllod) command.

+This fix defines a `compute pressure/uef` and `compute temp/uef` that can be be accessed at `c_ID_press` and `c_ID_temp` respectively for scalar values, or `c_ID_press[i]` and `c_ID_temp[i]` for the pressure and kinetic energy tensors.

+When this fix is applied, any orientation-dependent vector or tensor-valued quantities computed, except for the tensors from `compute pressure/uef`/`compute temp/uef` and coordinates from `dump cfg/uef`, will not be in the same coordinate system as the flow field.
+See the [implementation details](#implementation-details) for further information.

+The uef fixes can be used with `write_restart` and `read_restart`, `run_style respa`, and `fix modify`, however custom pressure computes must be of type `pressure/uef`.

+***

 ### fix npt/uef
 #### Syntax
 * `fix ID all npt/uef temp Tstart Tend Tdamp erate eps_x eps_y keyword value...`
  * ID = name for the fix
  * Tstart,Tstop = external temperature at start/end of run
  * Tdamp = temperature damping parameter (time units)
  * Pstart,Pstop = external pressure at start/end of run
  * Pdamp = pressure damping parameter (time units)
  * eps_x = strain rate in x dimension 1/(time units)
-  * eps_y = strain rate in y dimension 1/(time units)<br><br>
+ * eps_y = strain rate in y dimension 1/(time units)<br><br>Additional keywords:
-Additional keywords:
  * x or y or z = Pstart Pstop Pdamp
  * iso = Pstart Pstop Pdamp
  * strain = initial level of strain (default=0).
 Use of this keyword is not recommended, but may be recessary when resuming a run with data file.
 This keyword is not needed when restart files are used.
  * ext = x or y or z or xy or xz or yz or xyz (default=xyz).
 These are "external" dimensions used in pressure control.
 For example, for uniaxial extension in the z direction, x and y correspond to free surfaces.
 The setting xy will only control (P_xx+P_yy)/2 to the target external pressure.
  * The following additional keywords from [`fix nvt`](http://lammps.sandia.gov/doc/fix_nh.html) can be used with this fix: couple, tchain, pchain, tloop, ploop, drag<br><br>

 #### Examples
 * Uniaxial flow<br>`fix f1 all npt/uef temp 400 400 300 iso 1 1 3000 erate 0.00001 -0.000005 ext yz`
 * Biaxial flow<br>`fix f2 all npt/uef temp 400 400 300 z 1 1 3000 erate 0.000005 0.000005`

 #### Usage notes
-There are two ways to control the pressure.
+The usage notes for `fix nvt/uef` apply to `fix npt/uef` as well.
+There are two ways to control the pressure using this fix.
 The first method involves using the`ext` keyword along with the `iso` pressure style.
 With this method, the pressure is controlled by scaling the simulation box isotropically to achieve the average stress in the directions specified by `ext`.

+For example, this command will control the hydrostatic pressure under uniaxial tension:
+* `fix f1 all npt/uef temp 0.7 0.7 0.5 iso 1 1 5 erate -0.5 -0.5 ext xyz`

+This command will control the average stress in compression directions under uniaxial tension:
+* `fix f1 all npt/uef temp 0.7 0.7 0.5 iso 1 1 5 erate -0.5 -0.5 ext xy`

-The second method involves setting the normal stresses using the `x` `y` , and `z` keywords.
+The second method involves setting the normal stresses using the `x` `y` , and/or `z` keywords.
 When using this method, the same pressure must be specified via `Pstart` and `Pstop` for all dimensions controlled.
 Any choice of pressure conditions that would cause LAMMPS to compute a deviatoric stress are not permissable and will result in an error.
 Additionally, all dimensions with controlled stress must have the same applied strain rate.
-The `ext` keyword should be set to the default value (`xyz`) which using this method.
+The `ext` keyword must be set to the default value (`xyz`) when using this method.

 For example, the following commands will work:
 * `fix f1 all npt/uef temp 0.7 0.7 0.5 x 1 1 5 y 1 1 5 erate -0.5 -0.5`